Home / Sights / Commerce Square

 Lisbon was reborn here after the major earthquake of 1755

-Sebastião Melo* – was the State Secretary of the Portuguese Crown, at the time the key figure of the Portuguese Government.
-He immediately took security measures and ordered the cleaning of the city.
-Then he ordered the design of a new Lisbon, a city of his time, geometrical with identical buildings with new and stable structures.
+Sebastião Melo* – he was the Kingdom’s Secretary of State, at the time the key figure in the Portuguese government – immediately took security measures and ordered the city to be cleaned up.
+He then ordered the design of a new Lisbon, a city of its time, geometric, with identical buildings and new, stable structures.

-The strategy adopted in the reconstruction plans allowed the design of the Terreiro do Paço, a majestic plaza on the Tagus estuary.
-To maintain the maritime tradition a pier that disappeared with the earthquake was recovered.
-Thus, the Cais das Colunas was born which offers a beautiful view over the river and the south bank.
+The square adopted in the reconstruction plans made it possible to design Terreiro do Paço, a majestic square open onto the Tagus estuary.
+To maintain the maritime tradition, a pier that had disappeared after the earthquake was restored, giving rise to the Cais das Colunas, which offers a beautiful panoramic view of the river and the south bank.

-Nowadays this square hosts big events throughout the year.
-One of the most spectacular is the fireworks show on New Year’s Eve.
+Nowadays, this square hosts major events all year round.
+One of the most impressive is the fireworks display put on by Lisbon City Council on New Year’s Eve.

 Related experiences